 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience mouth sores, lip irritation, hair loss, or lack of appetite.
-Have patient report immediately to prescriber signs of infection, bruising, bleeding, signs of hemolytic-uremic syndrome (urinary retention; loss of strength and energy; signs of bleeding or bruising; fever; or swelling of the face, hands, feet, or body), signs of kidney problems (urinary retention, blood in urine, change in amount of urine passed, or weight gain), severe dizziness, passing out, severe nausea, vomiting, severe diarrhea, loss of strength and energy, shortness of breath, excessive weight gain, swelling of arms or legs, bladder irritation, or severe injection site pain or irritation (HCAHPS).
+• Patient may experience nausea, vomiting, mouth irritation, lip irritation, hair loss, or lack of appetite.
+Have patient report immediately to prescriber signs of infection, signs of bleeding (vomiting blood or vomit that looks like coffee grounds; coughing up blood; hematuria; black, red, or tarry stools; bleeding from the gums; abnormal vaginal bleeding; bruises without a reason or that get bigger; or any severe or persistent bleeding), signs of hemolytic-uremic syndrome (urinary retention; loss of strength and energy; signs of bleeding or bruising; fever; or swelling of the face, hands, feet, or body), signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain), severe dizziness, passing out, jaundice, pale skin, severe loss of strength and energy, shortness of breath, cough, excessive weight gain, swelling of arms or legs, or severe injection site redness, pain, edema, or irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.